 So if you want to take your online experience to the next level, check out ExpressVPN.
 Plus, they have a 30-day money-back guarantee and 3 months free, so you can try them out risk-free.

 If you need to get a better gaming speed, check out here.

 A few things to note before we dive in:

-Google Public DNS
+Google DNS Server

 Owned by Cisco, OpenDNS has two free options: Family Shield and Home.
 Family Shield is good for parents who want to make sure their kids can’t access inappropriate content.
 Home focuses on internet safety and performance.